jagdishpatil02/notch-for-everyone/README.md

 # Notch for everyone

-Notch for everyone is a chrome extenstion that will place the notch for your website.
+Notch for everyone is a chrome extension that will place the notch for your website.

 ![Demo Photo](./banner.jpg)